ON THIS PAGE

 Secure Sockets Layer (SSL) is an application-level protocol that provides encryption technology for the Internet.
 SSL, also called Transport Layer Security (TLS), ensures the secure transmission of data between a client and a server through a combination of privacy, authentication, confidentiality, and data integrity.
 SSL relies on certificates and private-public key exchange pairs for this level of security.

-SSL proxy is transparent; that is, it performs SSL encryption and decryption between the client and the server.
+SSL proxy is transparent proxy that performs SSL encryption and decryption between the client and the server.

 Figure 1 shows how SSL proxy works on an encrypted payload.

-When Advanced Security services such as application firewall (AppFW), Intrusion Detection and Prevention (IDP),application tracking (AppTrack), UTM, and SkyATP is configured, the SSL proxy acts as an SSL server by terminating the SSL session from the client and establishing a new SSL session to the server.
+When Advanced Security services such as application firewall (AppFW), Intrusion Detection and Prevention (IDP), application tracking (AppTrack), UTM, and SkyATP is configured, the SSL proxy acts as an SSL server by terminating the SSL session from the client and establishing a new SSL session to the server.
 The SRX Series device decrypts and then reencrypts all SSL proxy traffic.
-SSL proxy uses the following:

 IDP, AppFW, AppTracking, advanced policy-based routing (APBR), UTM, SkyATP, and ICAP service redirect can use the decrypted content from SSL proxy.
 If none of these services are configured, then SSL proxy services are bypassed even if an SSL proxy profile is attached to a firewall policy.